blualg/m-ovito/doc/manual/reference/file_formats/input/xyz.rst

   Origin="<ox> <oy> <oz>"

+Without this field, OVITO places the cell origin at the standard position (0,0,0).

 The periodic boundary conditions in each cell direction may be specified as triplet of Boolean flags (F/T or 0/1), e.g.::

   pbc="T T F"